 They are like a sponge soaking in all they can get.

 Now imagine that thirst for knowledge spilling out into all other areas, history, math, science, language, literature, and so on.

 When you begin with what your child loves, and don't require irrelevant learning of them, that can happen.
 Yes, even with your child.
 They don't decide that they don't like learning, so therefore any topic is an interesting rabbit trail out from what they already love.

-For example: My daughter loves My Little Pony and I have been truly amazed at the depth and breadth of learning that has sprouted from that interest over the past five years.
+For example: My daughter loves My Little Pony and I have been truly amazed at the depth and breadth of learning that has sprouted from that interest over the past seven years.